resource-watch/slate/source/includes/api/_graph.md

 Throughout this section, we'll refer multiple times to `resources`.
 Simply put, a `resource` is either a dataset, a widget, a layer, or a metadata entry.
 Graph nodes represent in a similar fashion these 4 types of RW API entity, so often we'll refer to resources instead, for convenience.

-We assume that, at this point, you are already familiar with the concepts of [dataset](#dataset), [layer](#layer), [widget](#widget) or [metadata](#metadata) (ideally you are familiar with the 4).
-If that's not the case, we strongly encourage you to learn about those concepts first, and we also recommend you take some time to explore and experiment using actual [dataset](#dataset6), [layer](#layer8), [widget](#widget9), or [metadata](#metadata12) endpoints before proceeding.
+We assume that, at this point, you are already familiar with the concepts of [dataset](/concepts.html#dataset), [layer](/concepts.html#layer), [widget](/concepts.html#widget) or [metadata](/concepts.html#metadata) (ideally you are familiar with the 4).
+If that's not the case, we strongly encourage you to learn about those concepts first, and we also recommend you take some time to explore and experiment using actual [dataset](/reference.html#dataset), [layer](/reference.html#layer), [widget](/reference.html#widget), or [metadata](/reference.html#metadata10) endpoints before proceeding.
 The RW API Graph service builds on top of these concepts and empowers your use cases of those resources, so it should only be used by applications and users that are already comfortable with the basics, and want to take their knowledge of the RW API to the next level.

 In the context of the RW API Graph service, resources are represented as graph nodes.
 They can be associated (using graph edges) with concepts to create relationships of relevance between the two entities.

 ## What is a concept

 Similarly, we'll refer multiple times to `concepts`.
 A `concept` is a keyword used to describe a resource (e.g. `health`, `society`, `solar_power`, etc.).
-It shares some similarities with [tags](#vocabularies-and-tags), in the sense it can be associated with resources of different types (datasets, layers, or widgets).
+It shares some similarities with [tags](/reference.html#vocabularies-and-tags), in the sense it can be associated with resources of different types (datasets, layers, or widgets).

 As with resources, in the context of the RW API Graph service, concepts are represented as graph nodes.
 They can be associated (using graph edges) with resources to create relationships of relevance between the two entities.

 ## Bird's-eye view of the graph service

-As an API user, I'm sure you will be glad to hear that most of the management of graph entities is performed automatically.
-As you will discover by reading the sections on [creating](#creating-resources) or [deleting](#deleting-resources) graph resources, graph nodes for resources are automatically created and deleted when you create or delete your resources, respectively.
+As an API user, you will surely be glad to hear that most of the management of graph entities is performed automatically.
+As you will discover by reading the sections on [creating](/reference.html#creating-resources) or [deleting](/reference.html#deleting-resources) graph resources, graph nodes for resources are automatically created and deleted when you create or delete your resources, respectively.
 This means that, as an API user, you are abstracted from these processes and the only thing you need to worry about is actually managing relationships between graph resources and concepts.

-To do so, you will need to interact with [vocabulary endpoints](#vocabulary-and-tags), using a specific vocabulary called `knowledge_graph`.
+To do so, you will need to interact with [vocabulary endpoints](/reference.html#vocabularies-and-tags), using a specific vocabulary called `knowledge_graph`.
 You can tag your resources using said vocabulary, and the tags you add will be added as graph concepts and associated with your resources.
-You can read more about this process in the section on [relationships between graph nodes and concepts](#relationships-between-graph-nodes-and-concepts).
+You can read more about this process in the section on [relationships between graph nodes and concepts](/reference.html#relationships-between-graph-nodes-and-concepts).
 Some concepts have been pre-loaded into the graph service, and you can use them to associate your resources with widely-used concepts.
 However, you are also encouraged to create your own concepts - which, once again, is performed automatically when managing your associations using the vocabulary endpoints.

 You may come across some hierarchical concepts in the following sections, such as "ancestors", "parent concepts" or "descendants".
 These were initially added with the intention of supporting hierarchy between graph concepts, but such features were not completed.
 As such, it is recommended that, for now, you ignore and do not rely on any type of hierarchy between graph concepts.
 This may, however, change in the future.